sci-42ver/SICP_SDF/SDF_notes.md

 - contract meaning.
 See SICP
   > together with specified conditions that these procedures must fulfill in order to be a valid representation or https://htdp.org/2003-09-26/Book/curriculum-Z-H-35.html#node_idx_1852 from https://stackoverflow.com/a/9035697/21294350
+- Sometimes I use yellow mark to show I have read some footnotes.
 # miscs
 - cph: Competitive Programming Helper
 # *How to learn